ptpt/dts-els/README.md

 # dts-els
-A simple command line tool that generate TypeScript definition from ElasticSearch mappings.
+A simple command line tool that generates TypeScript definition from ElasticSearch mappings.

 ## Usage
 ```